About Ozone & Odor Elimination

 Ozone, or O3, is simply a supercharged form of oxygen.
 We refer to the regular oxygen molecule that we breathe as O2.
 Ozone is essentially O2 with an extra oxygen atom attached.
 Thus it carries the O3 designation.
 Oxygen is regularly transformed into ozone through forces such as lightning, and also ultra-violet (UV) light from the sun striking the atmosphere of the earth.
-Nature has been creating O3 for millions of years as a natural sanitizer.
+O3 has been created for millions of years to treat the earth.
 After a short period of time the O3 molecule is designed to revert back to O2, regular oxygen, leaving no residue.

 How We Learn About It